jkvi/Best-Buy-Price-Tracker/README.md

 scraper.py is the first working version that I made. scraperws.py is an upgraded version with stock/availabilty checker. scraperwps.py is the final version with everything included before but allows multiple items and optional email notifications.

+I got the idea to create this project from https://www.youtube.com/watch?v=Bg9r_yLk7VY.
+Due to Amazon blocking automated scraping, I decided to create a scraper for BestBuy instead.